conda/conda/docs/source/dev-guide/deep-dive-solvers.md

 * The fetched `index`, as processed by `conda.index.get_index()`.
 * The configured `channels`, so _channel priority_ can be sorted out.

-It will also hold certain state:
+It will also hold certain states:

 * The `index` will be grouped by name under a `.groups` dictionary (`str`, `[PackageRecord]`).
 Each group is later sorted so newer packages are listed first, helping reduce the index better.